-CIP welcomes applications from disabled students and makes every effort both to anticipate and to make reasonable adjustments to meet the needs of disabled participants.
-The application process includes space for you to declare any specific needs.
+CIP and RGS welcome applications from disabled students and make every effort to anticipate and to make reasonable adjustments to meet the needs of disabled participants.
+The application process includes space for you to declare specific needs.

-If you wish to specify any additional requirements or raise queries, please contact us at cipsummer@divinity.cam.ac.uk.
+To specify any additional requirements or raise queries, please contact us at cipsummer@divinity.cam.ac.uk.
 You can do this at any stage.
-To maximise the opportunity for CIP to address specific needs, we recommend you contact us as soon as possible.
+To maximise the opportunity for CIP and RGS to address specific needs, we recommend you contact us as soon as possible.